My Lalafell Black Mage riding a magical dog as we fly across the moon

 Lalafell Gender Transition

 To anyone who plays: Please excuse my lack of detailed explanations.
-I deleted sooooo much text explaining game details to stick to the purpose of this post and keep it short. 😅
+I deleted sooooo much text explaining game details to stick to the purpose of this post. 😅

 Two identical Lalafells holding hands, one of each gender